-Attribute Sub-attribute Breeding, Foraging and Dispersal Climate Refugia Avg.
+Attribute Sub-attribute Breeding, Foraging and Dispersal Clin Climate Refugia Avg.
 Max Diff Avg.
 Max Diff Feral animal predation and/or control 5.0 15 10.0 5 15 10.0 All scores comprise averaged scores, rather than area-weighted averaged

 A summary of species stocking rate scoring is provided, and within Table 7.30.
-The results of the targeted field surveys have indicated the Study Area is absent of a koala population with no detections recorded.
-Therefore, the species was assigned a score of 0 for all sub-attributes within the species stocking rate supplementary table pertaining to the role/ importance of species population.
-In contrast, the matter scored higher for approximate density as this score is inferred by carrying capacity potential (Section 5.4.2.1).
+A single pair of adult and joey koalas were detected within the study area indicating a low population density.
+Therefore, the species was assigned partial score of 5 for presence detected and genetic diversity sub-attributes within the species stocking rate supplementary table pertaining to the role/ importance of species population.
+The matter scored higher for approximate density as this score is inferred by carrying capacity potential (Section 5.4.2.1).
 In addition, species usage of the site is determined by the habitat mapping type that each monitoring site is located within and secondly, whether the habitat is connected to climate refugia such as riparian corridors.